gnipbao/bstore/README.md

 # bstorage
-Simple localStorage with memory fallback use es6 for broswer
+Simple localStorage with memory fallback use es6 for browser